cfthorne83/Pinterplay/README.md

 - Users may view all the pins associated with their profiles.
 <img src="public/images/fullstack.gif" width="500" />

-## Future Direction

 ### Follows
-- Ablility to follow and unfolow other users' profiles and boards
+- Users may follow and unfolow other users' profiles

+### Search
-- Ability to search for pins by title
+- Users may search for pins by title

 ...
 # Pinterplay